-In the trendy Roma and Condesa hoods, the fiestas just keep coming as you tap into the spirited nightlife and culinary scene, while across town in the electric Centro Histórico, it's all about soaking up the myriad cultural offerings and old-world flavor.
+In the trendy Roma and Condesa hoods, the fiesta never stops as you tap into the spirited nightlife and culinary scene, while across town in Centro Histórico, it's all about soaking up the many cultural offerings and old-world architecture.
 Or take it down a notch and embrace the low-key bohemian lifestyle of Coyoacán, just like Frida and Diego did back in the day.

 Best neighborhood for culture and architecture

-In addition to its vast and varied cultural offerings, the Centro provides a wondrous backdrop of striking colonial buildings, some of which have been lovingly converted into hostels and boutique hotels.
-Granted, organized chaos is king in the hectic Centro but if you like an area with plenty of moving parts the historic center is chock-full of rewards.
+In addition to its vast and varied cultural offerings, the Centro provides a backdrop of striking colonial buildings, some of which have been carefully converted into hostels and boutique hotels.
+Granted, organized chaos is king in the hectic Centro, but if you like an area with plenty of action, the historic center is chock-full of rewards.

 Best neighborhood for eating and drinking